Hemenhk/income-tax-calculator/README.md

 - Select "download zip".
 - Extract the content onto your desktop.
 - Click on any file to access the pages.

+# Credits

+## Coding Content

+* The script.js document was created using the following [yunzen's](https://stackoverflow.com/questions/52874066/calculating-tax-using-javascript
+) website tutorial, with adjustments by me.
+More specifically yunzen's answer.
+I then added my own code for the function, so that it would execute the different tax brackets.

+## Media

+* The favicon was created here: [Favicon.io](https://favicon.io/)